Table of Contents

 As I stated at the beginning of the Blade Pro article, I wanted to put up together a different article that compares Razer’s two gaming laptops directly.

-Given the similarities between the two, I think opting for one over the other might be a tough call for some, so I wanted to make it clear on the differences, since I have them both on hand right now.
+Given the similarities between the two, I think opting for one over the other might be a tough call for some, so I wanted to make clear the differences since I have them both on hand right now.

 Before we get to the short summary of the two lineups, here’s also a quick specs sheet.

 |Screen||15.6 inch, 1920 x 1080 px, IPS equivalent, 144 Hz, matte||17.3 inch, 1920 x 1080 px, IPS equivalent, 144 Hz, matte|